 The voice acting is fairly unremarkable, but there are a few famous voices in this film who are well cast but also sort of typecast.

-Despite having major flaws, I would actually recommend Venus Senki to anyone with time to kill, there are far worse anime films of the same era with much bigger cult followings.
 Anyone who writes stories may also be able to take a look at Venus Senki as an example of what happens when you forget things about your own story.
+I do not recommend this film for any other reason.

 My rating: 4/10